-Marianne van Bochove (1983) is an assistant professor of Sociology at the institute of Health Policy and Management at the Erasmus University Rotterdam, the Netherlands.
-Her research and teaching interests pertain to identity and boundary work in the fields of migration and care, including issues such as:
+I am an assistant professor of Sociology at the institute of Health Policy and Management at the Erasmus University Rotterdam, the Netherlands.
+My research and teaching interests pertain to identity and boundary work in the fields of migration and care, including issues such as:

 - Migrant workers in long-term care

 - Boundary work of professionals and volunteers in care and social services